Bridgestone: Bicycles

-The Bridgestone Cycle Co Ltd originated in 1949.
+The Bridgestone Cycle Co Ltd. originated in 1949.
 It offers bicycles under its own brand and under the Anchor brand.

 At one time, Bridgestone marketed bicycles under the name Kabuki.

 The U.S. marketing director of the Bicycle division, Grant Petersen, developed a reputation for resisting popular trends in the bicycle industry and instead followed his own personal philosophy of building dependable and comfortable bicycles.
 Peterson applied this approach to Rivendell Bicycle Works after Bridgestone stopped marketing bicycles in the U.S.

 The company was an innovator in the nascent mountain bike scene, designing mountain bikes with shorter chain-stays and steeper frame angles than then popular.
 This made it more nimble and a better climber.

 Until 1986, Bridgestone models were numbered in multiples of 100, with the higher numbers indicating a higher end bike.
 The entry level road bike in 1986, for example, may have been the Bridgestone 100, while the Bridgestone 700 would have been a competition level race bike.
 Beginning in 1987 there was a change, with model designations consisting of two letters followed by a numeral.
 The letters indicated the type of bike, and the number indicated the position in the product lineup.
 The numbering was also reversed, with the smaller numbers indicating a higher position in the product line.
 For example, the RB-1 would have been the top-of-the-line road bike, followed by the RB-2, RB-3, etc.

 Bridgestone is currently building frames in Japan for keirin track racing under Nihon Jitensha Shinkokai approved standards.
 It is currently producing non-NJS frames for the Japanese market as well.

 In Japan, it is known as a manufacturer of utility, mountain and (under the brand name Anchor) road racing bikes.

-Bridgestone has also collaborated with Dr. Alex Moulton to produce the Bridgestone Moulton Bicycle and marketed its own folding bicycle, the Bridgestone Picnica.
+Bridgestone has also collaborated with Alex Moulton to produce the Bridgestone Moulton Bicycle and marketed its own folding bicycle, the Bridgestone Picnica.